 Precautions in shared amenity spaces

 We have posted recommended occupancy limits according to the size and configuration of each community space, some of which are adjusted to account for social distancing needs.
 Certain amenity spaces are available with advance reservations.
 Our communities are professionally staffed with on-site management and courtesy officers, who can help with ensuring safe usage.
 Additionally, we have implemented increased cleaning regimens, including electrostatic disinfecting systems to quickly clean high touch-point locations, such as offices, fitness rooms and business centers.

 Our community facilities staff continue wear appropriate PPE when completing resident service requests, including masks, gloves and additional recommended PPE as deemed necessary.

 We will continue to host resident events in accordance with the recommended gathering limits set by local authorities, and with appropriate precautions in place.

 In-person leasing and tours

 In-person tours and leasing activity has resumed at nearly all communities.
 Special precautions such as temperature checks, required face coverings and increased cleaning rotations are in effect.
 We continue to rely on our online leasing platforms, virtual tours and video conferencing for our future residents who may be more comfortable getting to know our community and navigating the leasing process from the comfort of their homes.

 Shuttle bus services

-At our communities where we operate shuttle buses to campus, shuttle operations and will resume service based on classroom operation.
+At our communities where we operate shuttle buses to campus, shuttle operations have resumed service based on classroom operation.